 Estimates of these liabilities are updated each year and published in MERSD's financial statements which are audited by an outside accounting firm.
-The financial statements for the most recently concluded fiscal year (which ended on June 30, 2022), contain the following estimates.
+The financial statements for the most recently concluded fiscal year ended June 30, 2023, contain the following estimates.